blacklabelops-legacy/jenkins/README.md

 FILE_TIMESTAMP | Timestamp format for logs and backups.

 > Note: CONTAINER_VOLUME can't be changed.
 It is defined inside the Dockerfile.

+> Note: If you want to start multiple containers on the same host machine then you have to choose a unique DOCKER HOME and JENKINS HOME for each container.

 ## Setting the Jenkins Version